applariat-catalog/node/README.md

-# Tomcat Image Builder
+# Node.js Image Builder

-appLariat's generic image builder for tomcat.
+appLariat's generic image builder for Node.js.
 This is the default build configuration for tomcat images and is used by the appLariat Component Builder service

 Default build workflow: